 The great thing about Mesotherapy is that it can be used not only to nourish and correct mature skin, but also as a preventative measure in younger patients.
 The ultimate skin 'refresh' and one of Dr Valeria's favorite anti-ageing 'weapons'!

-Mesotherapy is done as course of four to six sessions (2-4 week intervals), before going on to a less intense maintenance treatment.
+Mesotherapy is done as a course of four to six sessions (2-4 week intervals), before going on to a less intense maintenance treatment.

 HA Skin boosters

 Bio-revitalisation with hyaluronic acid ('HA Skin Boosters') is a great treatment for improving skin texture and hydration and putting a lovely bit of plumpness back into the skin.
 It is particularly suitable for finer lines, crisscross lines, crinkling of the skin and overall loss of elasticity, for example on the cheeks.